 The current state of code

 We are starting to build up a nice collection of files.
 Here is the state the code should be in.
-If you’re having trouble then use this to level set yourself so you can move forward.
+If you’re having trouble, then use this to level set yourself so you can move forward.

 package.json